-A total of 159 records for ammonia loss were found in agricultural literature, collected from 1960 to 2010.
+A total of 159 records for AL were found in agricultural literature, collected from 1960 to 2010.
 From a combined 25 different references, relative humidity, surface moisture, surface air temperature, wind speed, presence/absence of surface residue, and ammonia volatilization losses were recorded.
-For the research journal articles included in this work, each paper was unique in that they collected different types of data.
-However, and fortunately for this study, most articles documenting ammonia loss, included data for wind speed, soil pH, and surface temperature.
-Because of this, wind speed, soil pH, and surface temperature were the input variables chosen that would be used for predicting ammonia loss over a large area, and range of production conditions.
-Also, many states now have on-line weather sites where live wind speed and surface temperature can be accessed.
-For each journal article where a record was entered, data collected was converted to metric units if and when reporting was in another standard.
-Some journal articles included estimates of ammonia loss for multiple locations, and or years.
-In each case, by-year, by-location data was considered to be unique.
-Once the complete data set was compiled with 43 site-years, linear models from the combined data were generated for ammonia loss versus soil pH, ammonia loss versus wind speed, and ammonia loss versus surface air temperature (Table 1).
-Although the coefficients of determination $(r^2)$ were not high for any of the 3 linear models, intercept and slope components were highly significant for all three (Table 1).
-Multiple regression was also evaluated using data for all independent variables and where ammonia loss was also determined.
-However, sufficient data was not present that would allow sufficient degrees of freedom in the model to properly test soil pH, wind loss, and temperature.
-These results are thus not reported.
+For the research journal articles included in this work, each article was unique in that they collected different types of data.
+However, and fortunately for this study, most articles documenting AL included data for wind speed, soil pH, and surface temperature.
+Because of this, wind speed, soil pH, and surface temperature were the input variables chosen that would be used for predicting AL over a large area and range of production conditions.
+Also, many states now have online weather sites where live wind speed and surface temperature can be accessed.
+For each journal article where a record was entered, data collected were converted to metric units if and when reporting was in another standard.
+Some journal articles included estimates of AL for multiple locations and/or years.
+In each case, by-year, by-location data were considered to be unique.
+Once the complete data set was compiled with 43 site-years, linear models from the combined data were generated for AL versus soil pH, AL versus wind speed, and AL versus surface air temperature (Table 1).
+Although the coefficients of determination (r^2) were not high for any of the three linear models, intercept and slope components were highly significant for all three (Table 1).
+Multiple regression was also evaluated using data for all independent